-That's why we are so happy to announce our reliance on renewable energy today, on a Friday.
+That's why we are so happy to announce our reliance on renewable electricity today, on a Friday.
 We have been attending the Fridays for Future protests together with our own children, and we are happy to finally being able to do our share as a company.

-Data center switches to green electricity
+Data center switches to renewable electricity

 All Tutanota servers are owned by us and hosted in highly secure German data centers, which in the past did not use green energy.
 While we have asked the data centers to switch to green electricity from the start, they did not change their electricity contract immediately.